Mikejz1978/sillydog-app/replit.md

 - **SMS Opt-In Management**: Customer-level SMS preferences with checkbox in customer form
 - **Reminder Logs**: Track all sent reminders to prevent duplicates and monitor delivery status
 - **Timezone-Aware Scheduling**: All cron jobs properly handle America/Chicago timezone using date-fns-tz
+- **Timer-Based Billing for One-Time Services**: Built-in stopwatch timer for one-time and new-start cleanups with automatic billing at $100/hour rate
+- **Live Cost Estimation**: Real-time cost display while timer is running
+- **Service Type Selection**: Routes can be marked as regular, one-time, or new-start with appropriate billing method

 ## Project Architecture